 Randomized controlled trials have found no advantage for PTA with or without stenting in individuals diagnosed with extracranial vertebral artery stenosis compared to medical therapy alone.
 For PTA with stent implantation for extracranial vertebral artery aneurysm(s), dissection(s), and arteriovenous (AV) fistula(e), the evidence includes small case series and case reports.
 Given the lack of data comparing endovascular therapies to alternative treatment, the evidence is insufficient to determine the net health outcome.

-American Heart Association / American Stroke Association.
+American Heart Association and American Stroke Association.
 (2014).
 Guidelines for the prevention of stroke in patients with stroke and transient ischemic attack.
-Retrieved May 28, 2015 from: http://stroke.ahajournals.org/.
+Retrieved December 14, 2020 from https://www.ahajournals.org.

 ORIGINAL EFFECTIVE DATE: 11/14/2015